What if some of the goals Christian parents have pursued for generations need to be reconsidered?

 It’s happening on university campuses, in our high schools, and even in elementary and middle schools.
 And I’ve seen it firsthand.

-The attacks on faith and biblical truth have been steadily growing in intensity.
+The attacks on faith and biblical truth have been steadily intensifying.
 Where they were once subtle and somewhat limited, they are now constant and almost universally accepted by administrators, school boards, and politicians.
 In many cases, they are being celebrated.

-While there are many good hard-working teachers, much of the time that was once spent on reading, writing, math, true science, and history, is now spent on a curriculum laden with an anti-biblical agendas
+While there are many good, hard-working teachers, much of the time that was once spent on reading, writing, math, true science, and history, is now spent on a curriculum laden with anti-biblical agendas

 Instead of learning how to think and reason, our children graduate with a firm grasp on the theory of evolution, the value of every kind of LGBTQ+ lifestyle, and questionable versions of science and history.
 They have little respect for authority and disdain for traditional Christian values.